-78 million nice dogs…but any dog can bite
+Nearly 85 million nice dogs…but any dog can bite

 National Dog Bite Prevention Week® takes place during the second full week of April each year, and focuses on educating people about preventing dog bites.
-The dates in 2019 are April 7-13.
+The dates in 2023 are April 9-15.